Capital Markets Update Panel

 This CEO Brings a Unique Skillset to the Lending Market

-We have found that as a whole the Seniors Housing sector is comprised of a terrific group of dedicated people who are committed to the care, safety and quality of life of our seniors.
-We have also found that regional owners and operators are a group of businesspeople that have been able to balance a deep level of commitment to the care of their residents with operating a profitable enterprise.
-That history and experience are the primary drivers of our focus on meeting the unique needs of regional owners and operators in the senior housing space.
+We have found that as a whole, the Seniors Housing sector is comprised of a terrific group of dedicated people who are committed to the care, safety, and quality of life of our seniors.
+We have also found that regional owners and operators are a group of businesspeople who have been able to balance a deep level of commitment to the care of their residents with operating a profitable enterprise.
+That history and experience are the primary drivers of our focus on meeting the unique needs of regional owners and operators in the Seniors Housing space.

 Anecdotally, there is a sense that there are fewer lenders active in the Seniors Housing sector than in the pre-COVID environment.
 That dynamic may be the result of the actual number of lenders in the space decreasing, a shrinking of the credit box giving the sense there are fewer lenders or less capital available, or a combination of those and other factors.

 A: The challenges facing the Seniors Housing market are also creating opportunities.
 Virtually all of my recent site visits involved strategic, acquisitions by in-market regional operators.
 They have involved existing, purpose-built facilities with a value-add component (as opposed to repurposing an asset with a prior use to an assisted living facility).
-Sine of those acquisitions involved the sale by a prior owner who was out of market, was struggling pre-COVID and made the election to sell the asset to consolidate their time, money and attention on other assets in their portfolio.
+Some of those acquisitions involved the sale by a prior owner who was out of market, was struggling pre-COVID, and made the election to sell the asset to consolidate their time, money, and attention on other assets in their portfolio.